Mission & Vision

 Off-Campus Field Trips

-Parents must sign a field trip permission form every time a class goes on an off-campus field trip.
-One copy of this form stays in the office and one copy goes with the teacher.
-These permission slips detail where the class is going, the cost of the trip, and what the children need to bring with them.
-The form also contains the parents’ signatures and emergency contact information for parents.
+Parents must complete a field trip permission form every year at online registration.
 Unless public transportation is being used, we most commonly rely (with much gratitude) on parent drivers.
 These are the requirements for parent volunteers who drive on field trips:

 - Every driver on a field trip, whether parent or teacher, must photocopy his or her driver’s license and proof of car insurance, and leave it with the office before embarking on the field trip.